BazzahN/Stable-Marriage-cpp-R/README.md

 ## Task 3

-My discussion on the 5Rs for my previous codes and the **R package** can be found in the **Jupyter Notebook** file marked Task 3.
+My discussion on the 5Rs for my previous codes and the **R package** can be found in the **Jupyter Notebook** file titled 'Task 3'.

 ## Task 4
 The error code and pertubation code can be found in the [https://github.com/BazzahN/stablepackage/blob/main/R/functions.R](https://github.com/BazzahN/stablepackage/blob/main/R/functions.R).
-The example code can be found in the file here.
+The example code can be found in the **Jupyter Notebook** file titled 'stablepackage_tutorial.ipynb'.